rchtr-chn/Rat-Gambler/README.md

 <h2>💡 My Contributions</h2>

-  as the sole programmer of this project, I am tasked to make all of the mechanics that make the game function as intended, such as the card system, the turn based system, the shop system, etc.
+  As the sole programmer of this project, I am tasked to make all of the mechanics that make the game function as intended, such as the card system, the turn based system, the shop system, etc.

 <h2>📜 Scripts</h2>